-With the clocks turning forward this weekend, the days become shorter and the evenings get colder.
-You know winter is on its way!
+You know winter is on its way when the days start to become shorter and the evenings get colder.
 To make matters worse, in recent years the months around Christmas and New Year have been a lot chillier than usual.
-Furthermore, we are now hearing news reports of autumn storms hitting our coasts!

 So not only do we have to start to prepare ourselves with winter jumpers, wellies and gloves, we have to think about making our homes warm and cosy.
 It’s an essential!
 After being exposed to the elements, the last thing you want is a cold and uninviting abode.